 + MONDAYS + BATHROOMS +

 Every Monday I clean bathrooms.
-Below is my complete cleaning process to get all four bathrooms in our house clean in 15 minutes or less (here’s a post too).
 I don’t wash the floors because I wash them on Thursdays – I find that this really cuts down on bathroom cleaning time.
 Here’s a post that shows how I approach the bathroom cleaning (and speed clean 4 bathrooms in 15 minutes).

 I like to keep my bathroom cleaning supplies in each bathroom, you might prefer to tote a cleaning bucket or caddy from bathroom to bathroom.
 You’ll need: